By Helen Calder

 - Check where any list of contacts and addresses is

-- If possible obtain a list of assets: property, bank accounts, investments, jewellery etc.
+- If possible obtain a list of assets: personal property, bank accounts, investments, jewellery etc.

 You may also want to consider preparing this information for yourself.

-You may also find this useful: On Becoming A Humanist Celebrant For A Different Kind Of Funeral, “I Want Balloons” Planning Mom’s Funeral – With Mom and How To Avoid Funeral Disputes!
+You may also find these useful: “I Want Balloons” Planning Mom’s Funeral – With Mom and How To Avoid Funeral Disputes!

 Helen Calder felt called to work in the Christian sector after a management career in the glass and brewing industries, and spent a year studying theology at St John’s College Nottingham where she particularly focused on pastoral care of the dying and bereaved, In 1991 she was appointed as director of administration for All Souls Church, Langham Place.
 From 1999 to 2016 Helen worked at the Evangelical Alliance, since 2007 as executive director: finance and services.
 She has been a trustee of several Christian charities.
 She now has a portfolio career which includes mentoring and consultancy in the charity sector.
 Helen has personally chosen care and nursing homes for elderly relatives on three occasions.